guvenk/PaymentGateway/ReadMe.md

 - You can generate & use a token using [GET]auth/token endpoint.

 ## API

+- I have hardcoded the products and their prices as a dictionary for simplicity.
+They could be fetched from merchants as well.

 - Brotli and GZIP Compressions are available for responses.
 To utilize add Accept-Encoding header with either "gzip" or "br" as values.